+Figure S.2: ATR-CCS pathway spider plots with sensitivity results for 7 key input parameters

 Next-Decade LCOH Input Parameter Sample Distributions for Error Bar Analysis

-The raw data table in this section contains details on the distributions chosen for each input parameter.
-Monte Carlo simulation is performed using the information in this raw data table to generate the errors bars in main text figures.
-For most input parameters, triangular distributions are chosen with lower and upper bounds of the distributions set as the current and mid-century technology options.
-Notably, we consider three 2035grida trinomial distribution for the expected temporal LMP pricing over a year.
-We consider one solution where LMPs are constant each hour of the year, one case where the LMPs are the same as in 2020 (base case), and one case where LMPs are even higher at night and lower during the day than in 2020.and
+The raw data table (Table S.9) in this section contains details on the distributions chosen for each input parameter.
+Monte Carlo simulation is performed using the information in this raw data table to generate the errors bars in main text Figure 4.
+For most input parameters, triangular distributions are chosen with lower and upper bounds of the distributions set as the current and mid-century technology options from Tables S.1 and S.4.
+All other low- and high-end bound in Table S.9 are drawn from Tables S.5 and S.7 or are cited in Table S.9.
+Notably, we sample from three different 2035 grid pricing and emission scenarios for each state.
+These scenarios are pulled from NREL’s Cambium database and are listed as: Mid Case (base), Mid Case with Low Renewable Energy Costs, and Mid Case with High Renewable Energy Costs.

-Table S.10: Summary data table containing sample distributions for each input parameter.
+Table S.9: Summary data table containing sample distributions for each input parameter.
 These distributions are used to generate error bars on next-decade LCOH figures through Monte Carlo simulation.